Elements of the Degree

 Minors are like “mini-majors.”
 They typically require you to complete 18 to 21 credit hours including a minimum of 6 advanced (3000-4000 level) courses.
 Some majors require a minor, while other students choose to complete a minor based on their own academic interests.

 What is an Elective?

 Electives are credit hours necessary to reach the minimum number of total credit hours required for your degree after all other degree requirements have been satisfied.
-Advanced (3000-4000 level) electives may be require in order to meet the university advance credit hour requirement.
+Advanced (3000-4000 level) electives may be required in order to meet the university advanced credit hour requirement.
 UNT requires a minimum of 42 advanced hours in order to graduate.

 **Please visit with your academic advisor to inquire about minors and electives.
 The situation will be different for every student.**